taggon/bun-style-loader/README.md

 ```

 These type declarations allow you to use CSS modules and plain CSS files in your TypeScript project with proper typings.

-## Frequently Asked Questions (FAQ)

-### Q: Can I use this plugin on runtime?

-**A:** No, using this plugin on runtime might not be supported in the current version.
-The plugin `onLoad` event for CSS files in Bun is not triggered during runtime, which significantly impact the functionality of this plugin.
-I want to support this feature in the future, but it is not possible at the moment.

 ## Support